databrickslabs/tempo/README.md

 ## Using the Project

 ### Starting Point: TSDF object, a wrapper over a Spark data frame
-The entry point into all functionalities for time series analysis in tempo is a TSDF object which wraps the Spark data frame.
+The entry point into all features for time series analysis in tempo is a TSDF object which wraps the Spark data frame.
 At a high level, a TSDF contains a data frame which contains many smaller time series, one per partition key.
 In order to create a TSDF object, a distinguished timestamp column much be provided in order for sorting purposes for public methods.
 Optionally, a sequence number and partition columns can be provided as the assumptive columns on which to create new features from.
 Below are the public methods available for TSDF transformation and enrichment.

 #### Sample Reference Architecture for Capital Markets